-Hospitalized patients are usually treated with an advanced-generation intravenous cephalosporin, often in combination with a macrolide.
 Children who are toxic appearing should receive antibiotic therapy that includes vancomycin (particularly in areas where penicillin-resistant pneumococci and methicillin-resistant S aureus [MRSA] are prevalent) along with a second- or third-generation cephalosporin.

 Aside from avoiding infectious contacts (difficult for many families who use daycare facilities), vaccination is the primary mode of prevention.
 Influenza vaccine is recommended for children aged 6 months and older.
 The pneumococcal conjugate vaccine (PCV13) is recommended for all children younger than 59 months old.
 The 23-valent polysaccharide vaccine (PPVSV) is recommended for children 24 months or older who are at high risk of pneumococcal disease.